From SGPA to CGPA: A Complete Student Guide

 How to Calculate CGPA?

-The most accurate way to calculate CGPA is by using a weighted average of all your SGPAs (Semester Grade Point Averages).
-This method accounts for semesters that may have a different number of credits.
+The correct way to calculate CGPA is by using the weighted average of all your SGPA scores (Semester Grade Point Average).
+This method gives a more accurate result because it considers that each semester may have a different number of credits.

 The formula for calculating CGPA is: